Download a PDF file with information about this technique.

 Caution:

-When doing nerve glides or nerve flossing, it is very important that the work is pain-free.
+When performing nerve glides or nerve flossing, the work must be done without causing pain.

 It is possible to overdo this work, so go slow and do the nerve flossing just six times, followed by gentle tensioning of the nerve.